-I was first attracted to the Loire Valley because of the Loire River, which served as the demarcation line in central France during WWII.
+I was first attracted to the Loire Valley in France because of the Loire River, which served as the demarcation line in central France during WWII.

-This river cut communities in two; it sliced farms and vineyards in half; it separated school districts and divided families.
+The flowing demarcation line cut communities in two.
+It sliced farms and vineyards in half; it separated school districts and divided families.
 This pivotal slip of water also taught the people of France that the distance between life and death is often narrow and arbitrary.

 The Château de Chenonceau actually serves as a bridge across the River Cher.
 The long gallery room – where the court used to dance – stretches from one bank of the river to the next.
 At one point it served the logistical purpose of being the only bridge across the Cher.